 We will make one or more offerings each year to our employees to purchase shares of our Class A common stock under the ESPP.
 The first offering will begin on the effective date of the registration statement of which this prospectus forms a part and, unless otherwise determined by the administrator of the ESPP, will end on the date that is approximately 15 months following such date.
 Each eligible employee as of the date of the closing of the offering will be deemed to be a participant in the ESPP at that time and must authorize payroll deductions or other contributions by completing an electronic enrollment form within 10 days after the commencement of the first offering.
 Subsequent offerings will typically begin on each December 21 and June 21 and will continue for twelve-month periods, referred to as offering periods.
 Each offering period will be divided into two equal six month purchase periods.
-Unless as otherwise determined by the plan administrator, eligible employees will only be permitted to participate in one offering at a time.
-If the fair market value of our Class A common stock on the exercise date is less than the fair market value on the first trading day of the offering period, participants will be withdrawn from the current offering period following their purchase of our Class A common stock on the purchase date and will be automatically re-enrolled in a new offering period.
+Unless as otherwise determined by the plan administrator, eligible employees will only be permitted to participate in one offering period, participants will be withdrawn from the current offering period following their purchase of our Class A common stock on the purchase date and will be automatically re-enrolled in a new offering period.
 Each eligible employee may elect to participate in an offering by completing an electronic enrollment form at least 15 days, or such other deadline as established by the plan administrator, before the applicable offering date.
-Our ESPP includes a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings intended to designated companies, as described in our ESPP
+Our ESPP includes a component that allows us to make offerings intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code and a component that allows us to make offerings not intended to qualify under Section 423 of the Code to designated companies, as described in our ESPP.